a8ksh4/jdi-drm-driver/README.md

-# Sharp Memory LCD Kernel Driver
+# JDI Memory LCD Kernel Driver

-DRM kernel driver for 2.7" 400x240 Sharp memory LCD panel.
+DRM kernel driver for 2.7" 400x240 JDI memory LCD panel.
+This is an adaptation of the Sharp driver from Ardangelo.
+This version does not work yet.
+TBD!!

 ## Cleaning old drivers

+We will use "jdi-drm" as the module name.

 The `bbqX0kbd` driver has been renamed to `beepy-kbd`, and `sharp` to `sharp-drm`.